Home / Blog / A Healthy Thanksgiving Feast (for Your Teeth)

 Festive cocktails

 Most contain fruit juice, see above for the damage details on sweet, acidic juices.
 Colorful or dark-colored mixed drinks can also stain teeth, especially when the enamel has been softened by the sugar and acid in a cocktail.
 The same holds true for red wine and darker beers.
-And alcohol tends to dry out your mouth – remember, saliva is your body’s way of clearing away debris, bacteria, and dental plaque.
-Avoid if you’ve had your teeth whitened recently (teeth are more prone to staining right after a bleaching treatment), ask your dentist about beverages to avoid if you have overlays, everyone else can probably indulge a bit.
+Alcohol tends to dry out your mouth – remember, saliva is your body’s way of clearing away debris, bacteria, and dental plaque.
+So, avoid festive drinks if you’ve had your teeth whitened recently.
+Teeth are more prone to staining right after a bleaching treatment.
+Ask your dentist about beverages to avoid if you have overlays., everyone else can probably indulge a bit.

 Popcorn